Engineering Steering Committee Meeting, August 6, 2019

 Recommendation on where to store global configurations

-ESC was requested to provide guidance about whether global configurations should go in
+ESC was requested to provide guidance about whether global configurations should

 This is now being tracked in issue 11285.